zainnextdev/MyPortfolio/README.md

     ```

 3.  **Set up environment variables:**
-    Create a file named `.env.local` in the root of the project and add your Resend API key:
+    Create a file named `.env.local` in the project root and add your Resend API key:
     ```env
     RESEND_API_KEY=your_resend_api_key_here
     ```